-KPMG leverages a global network of highly-experienced professionals from across a wide range of functional service areas to deliver thought leadership on topics such as modernizing service delivery models, harnessing data and analytics, improving program outcomes, preventing fraud, and implementing public-private partnerships among other federal, state, and local government health and social services topics.
+KPMG leverages a global network of highly-experienced professionals to deliver thought leadership on topics such as modernizing service delivery models and harnessing data and analytics.

 Our professionals leverage their experience in integrated eligibility, Medicaid, child support enforcement, child welfare, technology innovation, WIC, and unemployment insurance to provide unique perspectives that address the challenges governments face now and in the future.